 Pet care is highly personalized, with every assignment tailored to the specific circumstances of the owner, pet, and environment.
 Building a professional rapport with a reliable sitter takes time, and until that trust is established, it’s natural to feel hesitant about paying in advance.
 Ensuring your pets are well cared for requires comfort between both parties.

-In the sections below, we’ll explore key considerations and scenarios that might influence your payment arrangements.
+The sections below will explore key considerations and scenarios that might influence your payment arrangements.
 Understanding these factors will help you make informed decisions and create smoother, more secure agreements with your pet sitter.

 Have a Clear Plan for Required Pet-Sitting Services